jeffreykegler/hoonlint/misc/whitespace.md

 by a DOT.
 The rest of the hint is its "tail".

-The tail of a split form hint should be separated from its head by a vertical gap, with comments aligned with the head.
+The tail of a split form hint should be vertically separated, with comments aligned with the head.
 The tail should also be aligned with the head.